 To request a visit from a chaplain on weekdays, call Chaplain Services at 919-812-7972.
 During the evening and weekends, ask your nurse to arrange for you to speak with a chaplain.

-The John Knight Family Chapel is a sacred space located on the first floor of Duke Raleigh (near the emergency room).
+The John Knight Family Chapel is a sacred space located on the first floor of Duke Raleigh Hospital (in the connecting corridor between the North Pavilion and South Pavilion).
 The chapel is open for prayer, meditation, and reflection for persons of all faiths, as well as for regularly scheduled religious and spiritual-health related services.
 Please contact Chaplain Services at 919-812-7972. to discuss scheduling events or to reach the contact person for your faith group.

 Clinical Pastoral Education (CPE) opportunities